2002–03 Utah Jazz season

-The 2002–03 Utah Jazz season was the Jazz's 29th season in the National Basketball Association, and 24th season in Salt Lake City, Utah.
-During the off-season, the Jazz signed free agents Matt Harpring, Calbert Cheaney, and Mark Jackson.
-The team struggled losing seven of their first ten games, but then posted a six-game winning streak afterwards, and held a 29–20 record at the All-Star break.
-The Jazz finished third in the Midwest Division with a 47–35 record, and qualified for the playoffs for the twentieth straight season.
+The 2002–03 Utah Jazz season was the 29th season for the Utah Jazz in the National Basketball Association, and their 24th season in Salt Lake City, Utah.
+During the off-season, the Jazz signed free agents Matt Harpring, Calbert Cheaney, Mark Jackson and Tony Massenburg.

+With the addition of Harpring, Cheaney and Jackson, the Jazz struggled losing seven of their first ten games of the regular season, but then posted a six-game winning streak afterwards, and later on held a 29–20 record at the All-Star break.
+The team posted another six-game winning streak in March, but lost five of their final seven games of the season.
+The Jazz finished in third place in the Midwest Division with a 47–35 record, and earned the seventh seed in the Western Conference; the team qualified for the NBA playoffs for the 20th consecutive year.

-Karl Malone averaged 20.6 points, 7.8 rebounds, 4.7 assists and 1.7 steals per game, while Harpring averaged 17.6 points and 6.6 rebounds per game, second-year forward Andrei Kirilenko provided the team with 12.0 points, 5.3 rebounds, 1.5 steals and 2.2 blocks per game, and John Stockton contributed 10.8 points, 7.7 assists and 1.7 steals per game.
-In addition, Cheaney contributed 8.6 points per game, and Greg Ostertag provided with 6.2 rebounds and 1.8 blocks per game.
+Karl Malone averaged 20.6 points, 7.8 rebounds, 4.7 assists and 1.7 steals per game, while Harpring averaged 17.6 points and 6.6 rebounds per game, second-year forward Andrei Kirilenko provided the team with 12.0 points, 5.3 rebounds, 1.5 steals and 2.2 blocks per game off the bench, and John Stockton provided with 10.8 points, 7.7 assists and 1.7 steals per game.
+In addition, Cheaney contributed 8.6 points per game, while Scott Padgett averaged 5.7 points and 3.3 rebounds per game, and second-year center Jarron Collins contributed 5.5 points per game, but only played just 22 games due to injury.
+Meanwhile, Greg Ostertag provided with 5.4 points, 6.2 rebounds and 1.8 blocks per game, Jackson contributed 4.7 points and 4.6 assists per game, and Massenburg averaged 4.7 points per game.